My (Technical) Evolution with Dax Hock

 When I first started training with Dax, he had been finishing his last teaching cycle with Alice Mei.
 Together, they had built an empire of teaching methods and ideologies.
-At the time, I had been swing dancing many years but never trained seriously*.
-I lived blissfully in the world of a social dancer, not knowing much technically but having fun with my natural talents (Here is a video example of me at this time rockin it with Shesha).
+At the time, I had been swing dancing for many years but didn’t train much seriously*.
+I lived blissfully in the world of a social dancer, not knowing much technically but having fun with my natural talents (Here is a video example of me at this time rockin it with Shesha (Atomic Ballroom, California).
 After spending two weeks in “boot camp” with Dax in Montreal, I was utterly floored at how much I didn’t know.
 Shortly after this (and after agreeing to be Dax’s dance partner), I went home where I had one month to catch up on his and Alice’s ideas before returning to Montreal.
 I had two months until my first international teaching gig.
 I felt an immense rush to learn all that Alice had helped to build so I could pull my weight and prove myself as a new teacher (impossible, but a goal nonetheless).
 I studied every video here on Rhythmjuice, learned every routine, to be as best prepared as possible.

 During this time, I was introduced to a basic idea about body movement and body leading vs arm leading (see example below or lollies done in these two different schools of thought)

 Dax was big on body matching with a focus on footwork matching at that time.

 Meaning, when your body is fully engaged (like how a bicycle’s wheels are connected via gears and chains and everything works together) …

 … the leader can tell the follower exactly how to move and what footwork to use.
 I also was introduced to the matching of body tension (versus matching shapes) and the idea of excess tension (or rather, the idea of how to get rid of it).